jeanbaptistemora/fluidattacks-universe2/common/utils/retrieves/README.md

 retrieves repository it will be activated.

 So far, Retrieves will:
-  - list the groups to which the user has access
+  - List the groups to which the user has access
     - list the repositories of each group
       - clone repositories
       - get toe lines